 Teams are often focused on the cost-effective development of IT systems.
 In the total cost of ownership, the maintenance costs are often much higher than the development costs.
 In DevOps the team should find a proper balance between development and maintenance costs.
 Quick-and-dirty development (which causes a lot of technical debt) may result in higher total costs than well-designed and well-engineered systems.
 Therefore, a focus on maintainability is essential.
 A good architecture and structure greatly benefit the maintainability.
-Maintainability testing is a test variety based on the ISO25010 quality characteristic "maintainability".
+Maintainability testing is a test variety based on the ISO25010 quality characteristic "maintainability" within to so called non-functionals.

 DefinitionMaintainability is the degree of effectiveness and efficiency with which a product or system can be modified by the intended maintainers.